marttiphpbb/phpbb-ext-keeppost/README.md

 * Create `marttiphpbb/keeppost` in the `ext` directory.
 * Download and unpack the repository into `ext/marttiphpbb/keeppost`
 * Enable `Keep Post` in the ACP at `Customise -> Manage extensions`.
-* You can start editing the Keep Post in the Forum ACP for each Forum.

 ## Uninstall